 You can buy water testing kits.
-Typically, these are small strips of paper.
-You wet the paper, wait the required time, and compare the color of the paper to a provided chart.
-These will help identify common bacteria like salmonella, but they won’t necessarily catch every contaminant that you would find in wilderness water supplies.
+Typically, they contain small strips of pH paper.
+You wet the paper, wait the required time, and compare the color of the paper to a color chart on the package.
+This will help identify common bacteria like salmonella but won’t necessarily catch every contaminant that you would find in wilderness water supplies.

 Good Water Sources

 Streams, rivers, and lakes are the most obvious sources of wilderness water.
 Remember that clear, flowing water is your best option.
-Movement minimizes the chance of bacteria being able to breed and grow, although it doesn’t completely eliminate this risk.
+Movement minimizes the chance of bacteria being able to breed and grow, but it doesn’t completely eliminate this risk.
 Small streams are your best bet.
-These are flowing, and do not usually pass through towns and cities, so they should have minimal pollution.
+They move fast and do not usually pass through towns and cities, so they should have minimal pollution.

 Is Rainwater Safe?

-Alternatively, you can attach a tarp or another waterproof cover to trees, tying the cover in each corner.
-Allow one end to sag so that it creates a river of rainwater that drips, or runs, down into your water bottle or another container below.
+Alternatively, you can attach a tarp or another waterproof cover to a nearby tree.
+Allow one end to sag to create a river of rainwater that drips or runs down into your water bottle or another container below.

 Other Natural Sources

 Morning dew is also safe.
-It can be more challenging to collect, but if you tie absorbent clothes around your ankles and walk through long grass.
+It can be more challenging to collect, but you can tie absorbent materials, like cotton towels, around your ankles and walk through the long grass.
 Wring out the water when the clothes are fully soaked and repeat.
 You can collect as much as a quart of water every hour with this technique.